gumaerc-testorg/18.217-fall-2019/content/pages/assignments.md

 learning_resource_types:
 - Assignments
 ocw_type: CourseSection
+parent_uid: null
 title: Assignments
 uid: cf54504d-5a26-89a4-4304-4397ad7413ea
 ---

-The [problem set (PDF)]({{< baseurl >}}/resources/mit18_217f19_pset) is a list of problems for practice.
+The {{< resource_link c5f584f5-4030-6d3c-fa9e-aa1d39546279 "problem set (PDF)" >}} is a list of problems for practice.
 A subset of these problems will be designated as to-be-turned in.
 Only the designated problems are required to be submitted.
 Bonus problems, marked by ★, are more challenging.
 You may attain a grade of A- by only solving the non-starred problems.
 To attain a grade of A or A+, you should solve a substantial number of starred problems.

 {{< tableopen >}}
 {{< theadopen >}}